billwear/maas-rad/maas-image-builder-1112.md

 MAAS Image Builder is an alternative to [packer](https://www.packer.io/) for creating MAAS images.

-You can:
+[note]
+In order to use MAAS Image Builder, you must purchase [Ubuntu Advantage for Infrastructure](https://support.canonical.com/ua/s/article/How-to-access-the-MAAS-Image-Builder-tool).
+[/note]

+With the MAAS Image Builder, you can:

 * <a href="#imib">install MAAS Image Builder</a> via a private Canonical PPA (which you can request)
 * <a href="#bci">create custom CentOS images</a>